hugsy/gef/docs/commands/name-break.md

 The command `name-break` (alias `nb`) can be used to set a breakpoint on a location with a name assigned to it.

-Everytime this breakpoint is hit, the specified name will also be shown in the `extra` section to make it easier to keep an overview when using multiple breakpoints in a stripped binary.
+Every time this breakpoint is hit, the specified name will also be shown in the `extra` section to make it easier to keep an overview when using multiple breakpoints in a stripped binary.